lit/lit-element/README.md

   * `invalidate`: Call to request the element to asynchronously update regardless of whether or not any property changes are pending.
-This should only be called when an element should update based on some state not stored in properties, since setting properties automically calls `invalidate`.
+This should only be called when an element should update based on some state not stored in properties, since setting properties automatically calls `invalidate`.

   * `invalidateProperty(name, oldValue)` (protected): Triggers an invalidation for a specific property.
 This is useful when manually implementing a property setter.